tingletech/twincat/README.md

 ├── appBack                             <- CATALINA_BASE #2 on 8081
 ├── CATALINA_BASE                       <- excerpt from tomcat docs that explains how this works ├── grabcat.sh                          <- only run this once
+├── clonecat.sh                         <- set up a new CATALINA_BASE
 ├── mirrors.txt                         <- list of some apache mirrors
 ├── README.md                           <- you are here
 ├── tomcat -> apache-tomcat-7.0.xx      <- maintain this link to the current version